Police report sheds light on shooting that led to federal judge’s recusal

 Topics

-Subscriber Only U.S. District Judge Mark Norris Tyré NicholsThank you for being a subscriber to The Daily Memphian.
+Subscriber Only U.S. District Judge Mark Norris Tyré NicholsThank you for reading The Daily Memphian.
 Your support is critical.

 Please consider making a fully tax-deductible donation or other contribution to The Daily Memphian today.